JOHN SMELCER

 (Above photos: Dr. Amber Johnson interviewing Helen Marie (formerly Sister Mary Pius) about her friendship with Thomas Merton in Lee's Summit, Missouri; Alaska Native Medical Center/SouthCentral Foundation, Anchorage, Alaska.
 John Smelcer, far left, in first cohort of Harvard's certificate in Inclusive Leadership program.)

 John Smelcer is married to Dr. Amber Johnson (above), a university professor and chair of the department of Sociology, Anthropology, and Criminal Justice.
 Dr. Johnson was the protégé and widow of Professor Lewis R. Binford, member of the Academy of Science and one of the most influential archaeologists of the late twentieth and early twenty-first century.
+Prof. Binford made it into pop culture.
+In the hit television series, Home Improvement, the company that Tim Allen worked for was named Binford Tools.
 Professor Johnson's research has been published in such prestigious journals as Science.
 She is a descendant of seven of the pilgrims who attended the first Thanksgiving at Plymouth Colony in 1621, including Myles Standish, Stephen Hopkins, John Alden, and his wife, Priscilla Mullins.
 (Photo: Dr. Johnson during oral history interview for the Grimes-Smelcer Thomas Merton Collection, July 2015.
 Photo by John Smelcer.)

 John Smelcer was raised in Alaska to know and to participate in Native Ways, beliefs, customs, and subsistence practices.
 Many respected Native elders--almost all of whom are gone now--passed on their cultural knowledge to John because he was the only member of the younger generation who was interested in learning such things.
 They entrusted John to pass on what he learned to the next generation.
 John never really knew his non-Native side of the family.
 Nowadays, John is one of the last speakers of his Native language, one of the most severely endangered languages on earth.
 He has dedicated his life to preserving his Ahtna heritage, language, myths, oral history, traditional Indian knowledge, archaeological sites, and he has taught literature, creative writing, public speaking, journalism, and Native Studies at colleges and universities for more than thirty years.
 Dr. John Smelcer's novels, short stories, poems, essays, screenplays and articles--many anchored in Alaskan culture--have been published and translated worldwide.
 Like you, John Smelcer is the product of the people who raised him and loved him and instructed him, as well as of a place and a culture.
 He can be no other.